TwinFan/XPMP2/README.md

    finds an `xsb_aircraft.txt` file.
 This should not affect classic usages, where such a path was just one level away from the `xsb_aircraft.txt` file.
    It would just also search deeper if needed.
-- `XPMPMultiplayerInitLegacyData` can take one more optional parameter, `inMapIconFile`, which defines the full path to the `MapIcons.png` file, which contains the icons shown in X-Plane's maps.\n Its parameter `inTexturePath` is no longer required and can be `nullptr`.
+- `XPMPMultiplayerInit(LegacyData)` can take one more optional parameter, `inMapIconFile`, which defines the full path to the `MapIcons.png` file, which contains the icons shown in X-Plane's maps.\n Its parameter `inTexturePath` is no longer required and can be `nullptr`.
 - It is no longer necessary to define the compile-time macros `XPMP_CLIENT_NAME` and `XPMP_CLIENT_LONGNAME`.
-Instead, you can use the new function `XPMPSetPluginName` to set the plugin's name from within your plugin, ideally as the very first call even before `XPMPMultiplayerInitLegacyData`.
+Instead, you can use the new parameter `inPluginName` in the call to `XPMPMultiplayerInit` or the function `XPMPSetPluginName` to set the plugin's name from within your plugin.
-  (XPMP2 tries to guess the plugin's name if no call to `XPMPSetPluginName` is made.)
+  XPMP2 tries to guess the plugin's name if no name is explicitely set.
   This allows using the provided libraries directly without the need to recompile.

 I tested the compile-time compatibility with LiveTraffic successfully.
 LiveTraffic has